RealKareemAnees/API-Security-in-Action/Readme.md

 ## Users and groups

-users can belong to groups, groups can belong to othe groups
+users can belong to groups, groups can belong to other groups

 a group carries a set of permissions